ntnui-darts/ntnuidarts.no/src/activities.md

 # Activities
-Stay tuned for information on activies for the 2024 Autumn semester. 😎🎯
+Stay tuned for information on activities for the 2024 Autumn semester 😎🎯